NLESC-quantum/rascil/examples/comparisons/README.md

-This compares imaging in ARL to imaging in CASA.
+This compares imaging in RASCIL to imaging in CASA.